CitadelCS/embedding-cybersecurity/README.md

     input.close();
   }

-  /*
-   * This method is error prone.
-It first attempts to open a file named by the String parameter,
-   * which could have come from anywhere.
-In this example it is read in the main method from
-   * standard input and could be malformed or even malicious.
-In other contexts, this scenario can
-   * be used for query injection attacks.
-If anything is wrong when opening the file, a FileNotFound
-   * exception will be generated, but the method throws this exception to the calling method rather
-   * than handling it gracefully.
-This can lead to DoS attacks if the exception is repeatedly
-   * triggered.
-Next, this method presumes the integrity of the data in the file, which is assumed
-   * to have int-double pairs on each line representing student ID numbers and corresponding GPAs.
-   * If any non-numerical or malformed data is present in the file, a NumberFormatException will be
-   * triggered.
-This can lead to DoS or injection attacks.
-   *
-   * While the method is shorter, it is not worth the security risks imposed.
-   */
   private static ArrayList<Student> readFileInsecure(String filename) throws FileNotFoundException {
     ArrayList<Student> roster = new ArrayList<Student>();
     Scanner fileScan = new Scanner(new File(filename));